mayaassem5/CHINOOK-Data-Insights/README.md

 - **Python Scripts**: Scripts for data extraction, cleaning, and visualization.
 - **Reports**: Detailed analysis results and visualizations.

-## Visualizations

-- Pie charts for customer segmentation.
-- Bar charts for top genres, tracks, and artists by revenue.
-- Line graphs for revenue trends over time.

 ## Conclusion

 This project demonstrates how data-driven insights can guide strategic decisions in digital media e-commerce.
 It emphasizes the importance of cleaning and analyzing data to uncover meaningful patterns and trends.